foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_cables.rst

 .. figure:: ./_figures/foxBMS_housing_open.jpg
    :width: 100 %

-   |Master| housing, top plate removed
+   |master| housing, top plate removed

 The boards can be removed from the housing.
 The boards without housing are shown in :numref:`fig. %s <foxbms_stack>`.
 To start, it is not necessary to remove the boards from the housing, but it is helpful to be able to look at the LEDs located on the |BMS-Master|.